 It is a give and take relationship with any streaming service and the available catalog.
 No single service has every movie available.
 For example, you cannot stream any of the Star Wars episodes on Netflix but you can rent the DVDs.

 With Pure Flix, I have only had minimal playback issues where the stream will just halt abruptly and have always had good resolution.
-But their service is very reliable.
-It’s just the two of us, so we watch on our laptop with a DSL wifi connection.
+But their streaming quality is reliable and we live in a rural area with slow DSL.

-I do wish they would be able to add some old school 50’s films that starred Humphrey Bogart or James Stewart for example.
-But as mentioned before, no streaming service offers everything and the catalog is definitely better in 2018 than in 2016.
+But as mentioned before, no streaming service offers everything and the catalog is definitely better in 2020 than in 2015 when I first discovered Pure Flix.

 Why I Think You Will Like Pure Flix